Created on

 Any one of the following workarounds can be effective as a temporary solution to the issue:

-• On the FortiGate:
+- On the FortiGate:

-• Switch Firewall Policies from using Flow-Based + Deep Inspection to one of the following options:
+- Switch Firewall Policies from using Flow-Based + Deep Inspection to one of the following options:

-• Proxy-Based + Deep Inspection.
+- Proxy-Based + Deep Inspection.

-• Flow-based +Certificate Inspection.
+- Flow-based +Certificate Inspection.

-• Proxy-based + Certification Inspection.
+- Proxy-based + Certification Inspection.

-• Alternatively, add an SSL Exemption for the affected website in a custom SSL Deep Inspection profile (see also: Technical Tip: Exempting applications/domains/websites from SSL Inspection).
+- Alternatively, add an SSL Exemption for the affected website in a custom SSL Deep Inspection profile (see also: Technical Tip: Exempting applications/domains/websites from SSL Inspection).

-• In Google Chrome:
+- In Google Chrome:

-• Disable ML-KEM support OR disable PostQuantumKeyAgreementEnabled.
+- Disable ML-KEM support OR disable PostQuantumKeyAgreementEnabled.

-• Disabling ML-KEM is possible on a per-browser basis by going to chrome://flags and disabling Use ML-KEM in TLS 1.3 (#use-ml-kem).
+- Disabling ML-KEM is possible on a per-browser basis by going to chrome://flags and disabling Use ML-KEM in TLS 1.3 (#use-ml-kem).

-• Disabling PostQuantumKeyAgreementEnabled is possible via Chrome Enterprise Policy or Windows Group.
+- Disabling PostQuantumKeyAgreementEnabled is possible via Chrome Enterprise Policy or Windows Group.
 Policy: PostQuantumKeyAgreementEnabled.

-• Note: The PostQuantumKeyAgreementEnabled Enterprise Policy is specified by Google to be a temporary measure, so it will only be available 'through the end of 2024' (Update Google Play Services to fix issues with on-device passwords for more information).
+- Note: The PostQuantumKeyAgreementEnabled Enterprise Policy is specified by Google to be a temporary measure, so it will only be available 'through the end of 2024' (Update Google Play Services to fix issues with on-device passwords for more information).

-• While this is not a long-term solution, this is a valid workaround for addressing website access issues for Chrome users today who are using Flow-based TLS Deep Inspection on the FortiGate.
+- While this is not a long-term solution, this is a valid workaround for addressing website access issues for Chrome users today who are using Flow-based TLS Deep Inspection on the FortiGate.

-• In Microsoft Edge:
+- In Microsoft Edge:

-• Disable the flag called 'TLS 1.3 post-quantum key agreement' in edge://flags.
+Disable the flag called 'TLS 1.3 post-quantum key agreement' in edge://flags.

 Long-Term Resolution (as of 12/02/2024):

-• 7.0 IPSE 7.0189.
+- v7.0 IPSE 7.0189.

-• No additional information at this time.
+- No additional information at this time.
+Can be updated manually, or use a newer firmware version.

 Note:

-• A Firewall Policy set to Flow-based Inspection with any security inspection applied (Web Filter, DNS Filter, AV, etc.,) OR
+- A Firewall Policy set to Flow-based Inspection with any security inspection applied (Web Filter, DNS Filter, AV, etc.,) or:

-• A Firewall Policy that has IPS enabled, OR
+- A Firewall Policy that has IPS enabled, or:

-• A Firewall Policy that has Application Control enabled.
+- A Firewall Policy that has Application Control enabled.

 This ML-KEM issue specifically affects users with Flow-based Firewall Policies using SSL/TLS Deep Inspection enabled, so this requirement should already be satisfied for affected FortiGates.